mgudemann/implementation-decisions/text/0000-multi-sig-term.md

 The presented scheme does not resolve the problem of the communication that is necessary for parties to agree and collectively sign a transaction for a multi-signature scheme.

+In the current form there is no overall size limit of the multi-signature scripts, and there is no relation to transaction fees.